Exodus Chapter 4 Summary

 Discussion Questions for Exodus, Chapter 4

-2. Exodus 4:1-9 shows God giving Moses three different signs to convince children of Israel that Moses actually met with God.
+2. Exodus 4:1-9 shows God giving Moses three different signs to convince the children of Israel that Moses actually met with God.
 Many would turn away from someone if they do not believe after the first sign.
-What does it say about God's faithfulness to Israel that He gives Moses three signs to demonstrate Moses had indeed met with God?
+What does it say about God's faithfulness to Israel that He gives Moses three signs to demonstrate that Moses had indeed met with God?

-6. Jethro doesn't question Moses's return to Egypt in Ex 4:18 even though Moses is taking Jethro's daughter and grandchildren with him.
+6. Jethro doesn't question Moses's return to Egypt in Ex 4:18, even though Moses is taking Jethro's daughter and grandchildren with him.
 What does this illustrate about Jethro's relationship with Moses?
 How is your relationship with the generation before or after you?
 How can it improve?

 10. Aaron comes out to Moses at the end of chapter 4 at Mt.
 Horeb in the wilderness.
-Moses demonstrates all of the signs and tells Aaron all of the things they are to tell the Pharaoh.
-We do not have record of Aaron responding to Moses but just begins going with Moses to Egypt.
+Moses demonstrates all of the signs and tells Aaron all of the things they are to tell Pharaoh.
+We do not have a record of Aaron responding to Moses, but he just begins going with Moses to Egypt.
 How does this demonstrate Aaron's faith?
 What is Aaron's faith in?
 Do you think Aaron would have gone with Moses if Moses did not demonstrate the signs?
 Why or why not?

 Key Words/Phrase